perfwiki/main/docs/tutorial.md

 This measurement collects events `cycles` and `instructions` across all CPUs.
 The duration of the measurement is determined by the execution of `dd`.
-In other words, this measurement captures execution of the `dd` process **and** anything else than runs at the user level on all CPUs.
+In other words, this measurement captures execution of the `dd` process **and** anything else that runs at the user level on all CPUs.

 To time the duration of the measurement without actively consuming cycles, it is possible to  use the =/usr/bin/sleep= command: